laravel/docs/pulse.md

 <a name="performance"></a>
 ## Performance

-Pulse has been designed to drop-in to an existing application without requiring any additional infrastructure.
-However, for high-traffic applications, there are several ways of removing any impact Pulse may have on your application performance.
+Pulse has been designed to drop into an existing application without requiring any additional infrastructure.
+However, for high-traffic applications, there are several ways of removing any impact Pulse may have on your application's performance.

 <a name="using-a-different-database"></a>
 ### Using a Different Database